4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 <li><sj-checkbox class="customWidth" fallbackId="checkboxCustomStyled"></sj-checkbox>
 ```

 For me the third option is the best solution.
-The user is able to define the width and height of the custom element (if he/she wants) and by providing three default classes it can be set quickly.
+The user is forced to define the width and height of the custom element by himself/herself or set a given class to use predefined rules.
+This way he/she has always to decided, what is wished and can implement it easily.

-By defining `@host` styles the custom element now has a proper width and height. :)
+By defining `@host` styles (including rules for `display`, `width` and `height`) the custom element now has a proper width and height. :)

 {% img left /images/blog/stefanjudis/componentProperWidthHeight.png 447 223 'Custom element with width & height equal 0px' 'Custom element with width & height equal 0px' %}

 ### Making it configurable using pseudo attributes | part pseudo elements

 I really like the way the checkbox is styled, but we are in the era of "Flat Design" now, right?
-So I decided to make it a bit more flexible and give the user of this component the possibility to remove the shadows if he/she want to.
+So I decided to make it a bit more flexible and give the user of this component the possibility to remove the shadows, if he/she want to.
 This can be done by defining so called pseudo ID's or part pseudo elements.

 #### Using pseudo ID's